mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 Beginning of the year when I was hiring engineers for a startup I worked with.
 I used the tool during the interview process for all the candidates and was extremely satisfied.
 Their mission real task.
-No, brainteasers resonates a lot with me, so I cannot recommend codes.
-Admit enough, please check them out at codesubmit.io.
+No, brainteasers resonates a lot with me, so I cannot recommend CodeSumit enough, please check them out at codesubmit.io.
 That is codesubmit.io, but now back to Trier and Kim who founded the company just work, which helps organization and individuals create more equitable workplaces